pdf-association/pdf-issues/README.md

 ## About

-This public GitHub repository "pdf-issues" is hosted by the <a href="https://www.pdfa.org">PDF Association</a> and provides all developers a means of openly reporting errata against ISO PDF related standards for review and resolution by industry and ISO experts.
+This public GitHub repository is hosted by the <a href="https://www.pdfa.org">PDF Association</a> and provides every stakeholder a means of openly reporting errata against any PDF specification, including ISO publications and certain PDF Association industry specifications.
+Errata are resolved via consensus in PDF Association [Technical Working Groups](https://pdfa.org/community/) (<i>open to members</i>) and published at [https://pdf-issues.pdfa.org/](https://pdf-issues.pdfa.org/).
+For ISO publications, these industry resolutions are passed to the [relevant ISO working group](https://www.pdfa.org/iso-status/) for later ratification.

-All issues in ISO PDF related standards are important, from minor typos and formatting issues, to larger ambiguous, unclear or apparently contradictory statements.
-By reaching consensus on resolutions as an industry, PDF interoperability and implementation reliability will be improved.
+All issues in PDF specifications are important, from minor typos and formatting issues, to larger ambiguous, unclear or apparently contradictory statements.
+By reaching consensus on resolutions as an industry, PDF interoperability and implementation reliability can be improved.

 The current set of resolved errata are presented as
 <span style="background-color:lightyellow;color:green;text-decoration-style:double;text-decoration-color:green;">additions</span>,
 <span style="background-color:seashell;color:darkred;text-decoration:line-through;text-decoration-color:red;">deletions</span> or
-<span style="font-weight:bold;color:purple;background-color:snow;text-decoration initial">editor notes</span>
+<span style="font-weight:bold;color:purple;background-color:snow;text-decoration initial">Editor Notes</span>
 to the published wording in the relevant ISO standard organized by clause number.
 GitHub Issue numbers will appear as popup tooltips when hovering over changes and refer back to
 <a href="https://github.com/pdf-association/pdf-issues/issues?q=is%3Aclosed+label%3A%22proposed+solution%22" target="_blank">